https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab2/README.md

 # M1 Lab 2 - Build a simple Streamlit app

-In this second lab, we'll take our first step towards building a Streamlit app for our capstone project which is building a dashboard app for the Avalanche data set.
+In this second lab, you'll take our first step towards building a Streamlit app for our capstone project which is building a dashboard app for the Avalanche data set.

-Briefly, we'll take the pre-processed version of the Avalanche data and read it into the app.
+Briefly, you'll take the pre-processed version of the Avalanche data and read it into the app.
 In later labs you'll actually build this very data set from scratch, which we'll cover later.

 ## Install prerequisite libraries